The following is my reviewer philosophy. It’s work in progress

 - I sign my reviews.
 I believe in reviewer transparency.

-- I am a careful reviewer and I invest time in my reviews.
+- I try to be a careful reviewer and I invest time in my reviews.
 I will do my best to make sure I understand the manuscript before I write feedback.

 - I offer positive constructive feedback.
 I prefer seeing the potential in papers and data and I offer constructive ways to improve.
 For empirical papers – If methods and data are sound, I rarely see a reason for rejection.
 “Worst” case scenario: I ask for additional data collection addressing the drawbacks with a recommendation for in-principle acceptance as a Registered Report.

 - I believe in open science, transparency, and reproducibility.
 I will request that you report everything and share your procedures, materials, entire data, and documented code.
 I will also ask that you detail your decisions for exclusions, sample size (power), and selective analyses.
 This will also help me provide you with constructive suggestions and possibly even additional code to further improve your manuscript.